Vandebron/tech-blog/public/posts/replacing-app-center.md

 ## Some notes before we get started
 - We use this workflow to build two apps, one of which can be white-labeled, so we have additional `app` and `white-label-release` inputs which makes things a bit trickier.
 You might not need that so feel free to trim stuff down and make it your own!
 But for us, we why we have the `env-variable-prep-android.sh` which normalizes the variable names used for secrets so those secrets and build file names, etc. can be easily used.
 If you just have a single app you probably don't need this script.
 - The code below is only for the build process.
 Though the Architecture Decision Record (ADR) considered how this would affect future decisions about artifact upload automation and rolling out releases for internal testing, nothing about that is automated here.
+- There's a lot of code here.
+We removed version numbers to make sure we're not giving out too much information.
+If you see something like `@vx.x.x`, you'll have to fill those in with the versions that are needed for your app/pipeline.

 ## Implementation
 #### Part 1 - Basic Setup